I am thinking about attending NMSU to pursue a degree in biology, microbiology, pre-med, etc. Do you have these programs?

 How long will it take me to graduate?

-NMSU requires 128 credits (48 of those consisting of upper division course work) in order to graduate.
-That means if you take 4 classes a semester (~12 credits) it will take you no less than 5 years (10+ semesters) to graduate.
-You may wish to take more than 4 classes a semester and/or take summer courses which will accelerate your degree completion.
+NMSU requires 120 credits (48 of those consisting of upper division course work) in order to graduate.
+Most students take 15-17 credits each semester to stay on track to graduate in four years.
+Depending on your personal situation and success in your courses, it may take longer than 4 years.
 Please do note that taking 18 credits a semester is not for everyone and if you are taking many core science classes, it may even be impractical.
 Student course load each semester will vary and it is up to the individual student to find the load that works for them.
 It is more important to your future career goals to gain a skill set and to successfully complete your courses than it is to graduate in four years!

 I have some more questions or would really like to speak with an advisor.
 Who do I contact?